 Do you want to get rid of those unsightly red wine stains?
 It is not difficult to get rid of them.
 Combine 1/3 cup white vinegar and 2/3 cup water to make a solution.
 Using a soft, clean cloth, dab the discoloration with this solution.
 When the stain has lightened, put some washing powder on it and dab it once more.
 To finish, use a hairdryer to dry the area and then vacuum the carpet.

-Caution: Before using washing powder on your carpet, make sure you read the manufacturer’s instructions.
+Caution: Before needing washing powder on your carpet, make sure you read the manufacturer’s instructions.
 Some sensitive elements may cause it to seem washed out or patchy.

-When washing grease stains using regular detergent, the grease may adhere to other garments.
-That’s double problems, which we don’t want!
+When washing grease stains needing regular detergent, the grease may adhere to other garments.
+That’s double problems, which I don’t want!

 So, before washing, simply sprinkle an equal coating of washing powder over the grease spots on the garments.
 Washing powder quickly removes oil from clothing.
 This should take around 20-30 minutes before you put them in the washing machine.